-The ERB reviews and scores articles submitted for publication based on the criteria outlined in the online evaluation form posted on the ASSP website.
-This is done as a blind review—no author information is provided to the reviewers.
+The ERB evaluates and scores articles submitted for publication based on the criteria outlined in the online evaluation form posted on the ASSP website.
+This is conducted as an anonymous review—no author information is provided to the reviewers.
 When fewer than eight members evaluate a given article, editorial staff adjusts scores accordingly.
-Each ERB member scores articles on a scale of 0 to 4, and editorial staff uses the following point totals as a working guideline for determining the publication status of an article:

-Regardless of status, editorial staff compiles and shares ERB comments with authors.
+Editorial staff compiles and shares ERB comments with all authors.

 III.
 ASSP Professional Safety Articles of the Year and Student Paper Awards